stellar/stellar-etl/README.md

 --end-ledger 500000 --output exported_changes_folder/
 ```

 This command exports ledger changes within the provided ledger range.
-There are three data type flags that control which types of changes are exported.
-If no data type flags are set, then by default all three types are exported.
+Flags can filter which ledger entry types are exported.
+If no data type flags are set, then by default all types are exported.
 If any are set, it is assumed that the others should not be exported.

 Changes are exported in batches of a size defined by the `batch-size` flag.
 By default, the batch-size parameter is set to 64 ledgers, which corresponds to a five minute period of time.
 This batch size is convenient because checkpoint ledgers are created every 64 ledgers.
 Checkpoint ledgers act as anchoring points for the nodes on the network, so it is beneficial to export in multiples of 64.